Jon Whittle#12876

 Precedents

-This Precedent Competitive landscape exercise is intended for use at a strategy away day.
+This Precedent Competitive landscape exercise is intended for use at a law firm strategy away day.
 It will encourage delegates to think about a variety of factors that impact on the competitive environment in which the firm operates so you can identify challenges and opportunities.

 Draft strategic aims